The Ultimate Guide to Candidate Experience

 9. Out of all of your applicants, only some are fit for the job.
 If they’re too few, perhaps your posting is not attracting the right kind of talent.
 To calculate how many of those candidates are qualified, you can use the submission to acceptance rate (SBA).
 Are your job applicants of good quality?
 Jobvite’s 2018 Recruiting Benchmark Report says the percentage of applicants that then moved forward to the interview stage was 12% in 2017.
 This can be your benchmark.
 The formula:

-If you are a recruitment agency, note that this influences your hiring managers’ happiness profoundly!
+Note that this influences your hiring managers’ happiness profoundly!
 It indicates how skilled you are in finding and assessing candidates.

 10. The metric present-to-interview helps you quantify the percentage of the candidates showing up to interviews, out of all the invited ones.